korewaChino/aoc2022-rs/README.md

 This repository contains my solutions to the [Advent of Code 2022](https://adventofcode.com/2022) challenges.

-I admit some of these are very inefficient, but I want a solution that is easy to understand and modify, not necessarily the most efficient.
+I admit some of these aren't very inefficient, but I want a solution that is easy to understand and modify, not necessarily the most efficient.

 Sometimes, clean code is more important than fast code.